-Political Connection Moderate the Effect of R&D Intensity on Firms

-The political connection can help in reducing external financing and can allocate external funding efficiently (Zhang & Guo, 2019).
+Political Connection Moderate the Effect of R&D Intensity on Firms Performance allocate external funding efficiently (Zhang & Guo, 2019).
 Besides, the political connection can assist in external lenders in conducting firms R&D activities and innovative activities (Ades & Tella, 1999; Boerner & Hainz, 2009; Dreher, Kotsogiannis, & McCorriston, 2007).
 The higher R&D carried out by the firms will have a strong impact on the increase in firms' performance (Gleason & Klock, 2006).